zigameni/STT/README.md

 ### `split_audio.py`

-*(Description of `split_audio.py` and its functionality would go here.
-Since you didn't provide the code for this script, I'll add a placeholder.
-Please replace this with the actual information about how to use `split_audio.py`)*

 This script is used to split longer audio files into smaller chunks, which can improve the accuracy and efficiency of the transcription process.
 It takes [describe the input, e.g., a long audio file] as input and outputs [describe the output, e.g., a folder of smaller audio files].

 **Usage:**